Our Story

 Primary Care Services Begin ; Good Neighbor Health Clinic is formed

-In 1992, two local doctors, Dr. Peter Mason and Dr. Paul Manganiello, recognized a critical need in the Upper Valley.
-As more residents faced homelessness and lacked access to essential healthcare, they felt compelled to act.
-Partnering to bridge this gap, they began offering primary care in a modest building rented from St. Paul’s Church near the Upper Valley Haven’s original site in White River Junction, Vermont.
+In 1992, two local physicians, Dr. Peter Mason and Dr. Paul Manganiello, recognized a critical need in the Upper Valley.
+As more local residents faced homelessness and lacked access to essential healthcare, the two felt compelled to act, offering primary care in a modest space at St. Paul’s Church near the Upper Valley Haven’s original site in White River Junction, Vermont.
 This grassroots initiative marked the beginning of what would become a powerful force for health equity in the region.

 1995